CarterMcClure1/SSL-Book-Server/README.md

 🔧 Developed using low-level POSIX sockets and OpenSSL

 This is runnable in linux.
-If you included the makefile, you can type the "make" to compile this program.
-Then run ./server server.conf on one linux terminal and ./client client.conf on another.
+There are three steps to this -If you included the makefile, you can type the "make" to compile this program.

+-Generate the .key and .crt files for SSL context.
+Run "openssl req -x509 -newkey rsa:2048 -keyout p3server.key -out p3server.crt -days 365 -nodes -subj "/CN=localhost""

+Then run "./server server.conf" on one linux terminal and "./client client.conf" on another.

+Then use HELP to see available commands.